 There are generally four main components of JDBC through which it can interact with a database.
 They are as mentioned below:

 1. JDBC API: It provides various methods and interfaces for easy communication with the database.
 It provides two packages as follows, which contain the java SE and Java EE platforms to exhibit WORA(write once run anywhere) capabilities.
+The java.sql package contains interfaces and classes of JDBC API.

 It also provides a standard to connect a database to a client application.